 Cataract surgery is a fantastic procedure that can vastly improve vision and prevent people from going blind, yet depending on the provider you choose the results can also be highly variable.

-In all cases, a small intra-ocular lens (IOL) will be implanted into your eye to replace the damaged, cataract-afflicted lens.
+In all cases, a small intra-ocular lens (IOL) will be implanted into your eye to replace the damaged, afflicted lens.
 However, different clinics choose different types of lenses, so it is important you know how each perform.

 To discover the best solution for you, we compare the current treatments available from both the NHS and private clinics.

-If you choose to have cataract surgery with the NHS, not only will you face a long wait (6 months or longer is increasingly common), but you will only have access to a single type of replacement lens.
+If you choose to have this surgery with the NHS, not only will you face a long wait (6 months or longer is increasingly common), but you will only have access to a single type of replacement lens.
 Monofocal lenses are the standard NHS treatment, and although they will improve your eyesight, it is likely that you will still require visual aids after the operation.

 A monofocal IOL is an intraocular lens that allows a fixed focus for one distance.
 The cataract surgeon will select a monofocal lens that is suitable for near, mid-range, or long-distance focus.
 Only one of these options can be selected, and as a result there will have to be an element of visual assistance post-treatment.